April showers ...

 1953 Unsettled, but with a fine spell between the 18th and 25th.

 1954 Very dry and sunny, but with some night frosts.
 In some places it was the sunniest month of the year.
 There were however few warm days.
 Many places recorded no rain from the 7th to 29th.

 1955 Very dry - setting the scene for the "Fen Blows" in early May.
 There was a heatwave at the end of the month: 25C at Margate and Herne Bay on the 29th.

 1957 Warm and very dry: there was no rain at all in Ross-on-Wye all month.
 On the 18th, a cold NE gale gave a gust of 97 mph at Stornoway.

-1958 Humidity of only 14% at Glen Derry (Grampian) on the 2nd.
-Notable snowfall in the south at Easter (5th).
+1958 A dry month with average sunshine totals.
+There was a humidity of only 14% at Glen Derry (Grampian) on the 2nd.
+There was a notable snowfall in the south at Easter (5th).

 1959 Quite warm, with a warm spell midmonth.
 Sunny in the east but dull elsewhere.
 It was wet in the SW, with Plymouth seeing twice the average rainfall.
 Birmingham had 38 mm of rain on the 16th.